JenniLehtonen/To-do-app/README.md

 # toDoApp
 This is a school assignment that I did in the summer of 2020.
 In to do app user can add tasks and delete them when they are done.
+This project is not done yet and I am planning to develope it more and add new features to it.

 You can visit the application [here](https://jennilehtonen.github.io/toDoApp/).